Qin Ming: Life at Liangshan

-As one of the best fighters of Liangshan, Qin Ming participated in most of its battles.
-A few times he almost lost his life due to his impetuous temper.
+As one of Liangshan's most formidable warriors, Qin Ming participates in most of the battles against Liangshan's enemies and defeats the enemy's top fighters.
+There are a few times when he almost loses his life due to his hot temper and impatience.

 Death

-Qin Ming is appointed as one of the Five Tiger Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what was called the Grand Assembly, He participated in the campaigns against the Liao invaders and rebel forces in the Song territory following amnesty from Emperor Huizong for Liangshan.
+Qin Ming is appointed as one of the Five Tiger Generals of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in the Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the campaign against the rebel Fang La, Qin Ming fights Fang Jie on horseback.
-Fang's deputy Du Wei hurled his daggers at Qin.
-Qin dodged them but Fang seized the chance to spear him to death.
+During the final campaign against Fang La's rebel forces, Qin Ming duels on horseback with Fang Jie when the Liangshan forces are attacking Qingxi County (清溪縣; present-day Chun'an County, Zhejiang).
+Fang Jie's deputy, Du Wei, hurls daggers at Qin Ming, who manages to dodge them.
+While Qin Ming is distracted, Fang Jie seizes the chance to spear him to death.